The Children of William Wetmore and Ann Ponting

 Ann Hewett of Stow on the Wold died on 3 October 1907.
 Probate was granted to Harriett Cole Cox, spinster.
 Her effects were valued at £1,317 14s.

 In 1911 Robert Hewett Cox, aged 50, Catherine Cox, aged 55, Susan Cox, aged 52 and Edward John Cox, aged 47 are all living at Nupdown, Thornbury and are described as dairy farmers.
-Edith was visiting Frederick William Beechers at The Gables, Kings Road, Walton on Thames.
+Also at the address was 18 year old servant Beatrice Edith Till.
+Their sister Edith was visiting Frederick William Beechers at The Gables, Kings Road, Walton on Thames.
 Aged 54 she gives her occupation as a correspondence clerk.

 - Robert Hewett and Anne Cox

 Thomas and Hester Hewett's son Robert Hewett married Anne Cox of Middle Mills, Berkeley on 13 December 1854 at Hill.
 Robert is described as a yeoman of Hill.
 Anne was the daughter of William Cox and Ann Wetmore.
-Ann Wetmore was Esther Hewett's sister and so bride and groom were cousins.
+Ann Wetmore was the sister of Robert's mother Esther and so bride and groom were cousins.
 The witnesses were Ellen Cullimore, George R Leonard and Francis W F Berkeley.

 In 1861 34 year old Robert and 27 year old Anne were living at Michaelwood Lodge Farm, Berkeley where Robert was farming 360 acres with 6 labourers.